tryolabs/react-examples/dnd/README.md

 * Nothing is happening.
 * A droppable object is being dragged.
-* A droppable object hsa been dragged over the component.
+* A droppable object has been dragged over the component.

 We use this to change the component's class name, then later we'll use CSS to style it.